gasparian/PicsArtHack-binary-segmentation/README.md

 I used modification of **unet** (which is well recommended in binary semantic segmentation problems) with two encoders pretrained on Imagenet: resnet101 and mobilenetV2.
 My goal was to compare the performance of "heavy" and "light" encoders (actually in the case of mobilenet, depthwise-separable convolutions were used in decoder too).
 You can check all training params inside `train.py`, but I want to point a couple things:
  - I freeze pretrained encoder's weights during the first two epochs to tune decoder weights only to decrease convergence time;
- - data augmentation was provided via brilliant [albumentaions](https://github.com/albu/albumentations) lib;
+ - data augmentation was provided via brilliant [albumentaions](https://github.com/albu/albumentations) library;
  - Inside the `utils.py` code you can find learning rate scheduling, early stopping and some other useful hacks which can help to train networks in more efficient way.

 So in the end I've got two trained models with close metric values on validation set.
-IHere is a few numbers:
+Here is a few numbers:

 Characteristic | ResNet101             |  MobileNetV2
 :-------------------------:|:-------------------------:|:-------------------------: